 - Affiliate program manager – Hiring an Affiliate Program Manager can ensure the success of your program.
 She will do much more than approve/reject applicants, update advertising creatives and product feeds, and provide general support.
 A good Affiliate Program Manager will also build relationships, coach, motivate, share new campaigns, manage affiliate contests, enforce guidelines, and engage top performers.
 There are also companies that offer affiliate management services.

 You can save a considerable amount of money by employing a remote workforce or contracting people for the above tasks.
 You may be lucky enough to find that rare person who can do, and maintain, most of it for you (which is why I’m so popular 😉 ).
-If your store is on one of the popular retail sites like Yahoo Canada and Shopify Canada, you will be able to find scripts that are already written for compatible data feeds.
+If your store is on one of the popular retail sites like Shopify Canada, you will be able to find scripts that are already written for compatible data feeds.

 Be Careful Out There